publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396r–3.md

 >     “(1) The amendment made by this section \[enacting this section\] shall become effective on the date of the enactment of this Act \[Apr.
 7, 1986\].

->     “(2) The Secretary of Health and Human Services shall issue a notice of proposed rulemaking with respect to section 1919 of the Social Security Act \[this section\] within 60 days after the date of the enactment of this Act, and shall allow a period of 30 days for comment thereon prior to promulgating final regulations implementing such section.”
+>     “(2) The Secretary of Health and Human Services shall issue a notice of proposed rulemaking with respect to section 1919 of the Social Security Act \[[42 U.S.C.
+1396r–3][/us/usc/t42/s1396r–3]\] within 60 days after the date of the enactment of this Act, and shall allow a period of 30 days for comment thereon prior to promulgating final regulations implementing such section.”

  __Regulations__